Skip to content

 targets[#].metrics[#] str Required Metric name pattern, supports "NOT", wildcard matching

-When "NOT" is included, the logical relationship between multiple Metrics is "AND".
+When "NOT" is included, multiple metrics have a logical relationship of "AND".

 See below for details.